-The CJEU has held on several occasions that an agreement establishing minimum or fixed retail prices, which prevents the buyer from determining its resale prices independently, restricts competition by object within the meaning of Article 101(1).81 However, as mentioned in paragraphs (163) to (165) of these Guidelines, the qualification of a restriction as a hardcore restriction, and by object restriction, does not mean that agreements that amount to RPM are per se infringements of Article 101.
-Where undertakings consider that RPM is efficiency enhancing in an individual case, they may bring forward efficiency justifications under Article 101(3).
+The Court of Justice of the European Union has held on several occasions that RPM is a restriction of competition by object within the meaning of Article 101(1) of the Treaty110.
+However, as stated in paragraphs (179) to (181), the qualification of a restriction as a hardcore restriction or as a by object restriction does not mean that it is a per se infringement of Article 101 of the Treaty.
+Where undertakings consider RPM to be efficiency-enhancing in an individual case, they may rely on efficiency justifications under Article 101(3) of the Treaty.

-RPM is generally considered a serious restriction of competition, as it can restrict intra-brand and/or inter-brand competition in different ways:
+RPM can restrict intra-brand and/or inter-brand competition in various ways:

-80 See, for instance, Commission Decision in Case No IV/32.737 Eirpage, in particular paragraph 6.

-81 Judgements in 243/83 Binon v AMP EU:C:1985:284, paragraph 44; C-311/85 VVR v Sociale Dienst van de Plaatselijke en Gewestelijke Overheidsdiensten EU:C:1987:418, paragraph 17; C-27/87 SPRL Louis Erauw-Jacquery v La Hesbignonne SC EU:C:1988:183, paragraph 15.

-The direct effect of RPM is the elimination of intra-brand price competition by preventing all or certain distributors from lowering their sales price for the brand concerned, thus resulting in a price increase for that brand.

-RPM may facilitate collusion between suppliers, notably in markets prone to collusive outcomes, for instance, where suppliers form a tight oligopoly and a significant part of the market is covered by RPM agreements.
-This may also be the case where suppliers distribute their goods or services through the same distributors, thus allowing them to use the latter as a vehicle for implementing the collusive equilibrium.
-RPM makes it generally easier to detect whether a supplier deviates from the collusive equilibrium by cutting its price.
-This means that if a supplier decided not to enforce its RPM policy with a view to increasing its retail sales, RPM would allow the other suppliers to detect the resulting retail price decrease more easily and react accordingly.
+RPM may facilitate collusion between suppliers, by enhancing price transparency in the market, thereby making it easier to detect whether a supplier is deviating from the collusive equilibrium by cutting its price.
+This negative effect is more likely in markets prone to collusive outcomes, for example, where suppliers form a tight oligopoly and a significant share of the market is covered by RPM agreements;

-RPM may facilitate collusion between buyers at the distribution level.
-The resulting loss of price competition seems particularly problematic when RPM is inspired by the buyers.
+RPM may facilitate collusion between buyers at the distribution level, in particular where it is driven by the buyers.
 Strong or well organised buyers may be able to force or convince one or more of their suppliers to fix their resale price above the competitive level, thereby helping the buyers reach or stabilise a collusive equilibrium.
-RPM serves as a commitment device for retailers not to deviate from the collusive equilibrium through discounting prices.
+RPM serves as a commitment device for retailers not to deviate from the collusive equilibrium through discounting prices;

+in some cases, RPM may also soften competition between manufacturers and/or between retailers, in particular when manufacturers use the same distributors to distribute their products and RPM is applied by all or many of them;

-RPM may reduce the pressure on the supplier’s margin, in particular where the manufacturer has a commitment problem, that is, where it has an interest in lowering the price charged to subsequent distributors.
-In such a situation, the manufacturer may prefer to agree to RPM, so as to help it to commit not to lower the price for subsequent distributors and to reduce the pressure on its own margin.
+RPM may reduce the pressure on the supplier’s margin, in particular where a manufacturer has a commitment problem, that is, where it has an interest in lowering the price charged to subsequent distributors.
+In that situation, the manufacturer may prefer to agree to RPM, to help it to commit not to lower the price for subsequent distributors, and to reduce the pressure on its own margin;

-By avoiding price competition between distributors, RPM may prevent or hinder the entry and expansion of more efficient or new distribution formats, thus reducing innovation at the distribution level.
+by preventing price competition between distributors, RPM may prevent or hinder the entry and expansion of new or more efficient distribution formats, thus reducing innovation at the distribution level;

 RPM may be implemented by a supplier with market power to foreclose smaller rivals.
+The increased margin that RPM may offer distributors may

+110 See the judgments of 3 July 1985, Binon v AMP, C-243/83, EU:C:1985:284, paragraph 44; 1 October 1987, VVR v Sociale Dienst van de Plaatselijke en Gewestelijke Overheidsdiensten, C-311/85, EU:C:1987:418, paragraph 17; 19 April 1988, Erauw-Jacquery v La Hesbignonne, C-27/87, EU:C:1988:183, paragraph 15.

-The increased margin that RPM may offer distributors may entice them to favour the supplier’s brand over rival brands when advising customers, even where such advice is not in the interest of these customers, or not to sell these rival brands at all.
+incentivise them to favour the supplier’s brand over rival brands when advising customers, even where such advice is not in the customer’s interest, or not to sell the rival brands at all;